 | Tyla | Afro-pop | South Africa |

 Why this lineup works.
+Shakira and Burna Boy deliver the global anthem moment with the live debut of “Dai Dai,” the tournament’s official song.
 Maná and Alejandro Fernández anchor the show in Mexican rock and regional tradition.
 Belinda represents the country’s pop-crossover generation.
 Los Ángeles Azules is the cumbia institution that connects multiple generations of Mexican listeners.
 Lila Downs brings indigenous and folk roots.
 J Balvin and Danny Ocean represent the broader Latin music sphere.
 Tyla appears as the visiting South African artist, a direct nod to the opening match opponent.

 Canada Opening Ceremony Performers (BMO Field, Toronto, June 12)